Albert0i/react_redux_tutorial/README.md

 const Counter = () => {
     /*
         Selectors are functions that know how to extract specific pieces of information from a store state value.
         They also subscribe to any future store updates so they can know if the state has changed.

-    */
+        In our slice, we provided the name property as 'counter' and the initialState with a 'value' property thus to read our data, we need useSelector to return the state.counter.value */
     const count = useSelector(state => state.counter.count)
     /*